oligus/jad/docs/relations.md

 ### Including resources

-To limit request you can include related resources.
+To limit requests you can include related resources.
 You can also include relations of relations by using dot notation.

-Example, yoy want playlist with id 2, you want all the tracks and you want the albums these tracks belong to:
+Example, you want playlist with id 2, you want all the tracks and you want the albums these tracks belong to:

 Request:
 ```GET /api/v1/jad/playlists/2?include=tracks,tracks.album```